AngleProtocol/angle-docs/faq.md

 2. To be able to always swap collateral against stablecoins and stablecoins against collateral, the protocol needs to remain over-collateralized regardless of the variations of the price of the collateral: it does so by issuing perpetual futures, which are leveraging contracts.
 People can come to Angle, bring some collateral and choose the amount of collateral from stable seekers they want to cover: they then get leveraged with the multiplier of their choice and at the same time they insure the protocol against the volatility of its collateral.
 If there is 1 wETH that was brought to get stablecoins by a stable seeker, someone can come to Angle, bring collateral \(like 0.5 wETH\) and choose to cover this 1 wETH \(hence getting a 3x leverage\).
 This means that this person gets the capital gains or has to pay for the loss she would have made if she had owned this 1 wETH from the beginning.
 3. Angle can hence be seen a marketplace between stability and volatility: stable seekers get direct stability and people who want leverage and volatility get the volatility of the collateral brought by stable seekers.
 Yet, there may not always be a full demand for the offer in volatility taking the form of the perpetual futures.
 Angle needs a buffer of collateral to account for that.
 The protocol therefore enables people to come deposit collateral and serve as this buffer: these liquidity providers automatically accumulate interest on the collateral they deposited.

-## When will Angle be live?
+## Is Angle live?

-Angle Core Team is currently developing the protocol.
-Audit will soon be done and a public testnet is going to be released in September.
-We hope to be live on mainnet in early November.

-{% hint style="info" %}
-Some elements like the collateral types accepted for each stablecoin may still change before launch.
-{% endhint %}
+Angle will be officially live around November 3rd.

+## Have smart contracts been audited?

+Yes, Angle's smart contracts have been audited by Chainsecurity and Sigma Prime.
+The code and audits have been published in [our repository](https://github.com/AngleProtocol/angle-core).

-## What stablecoins will I be able to issue with Angle?
+## What stablecoins can be minted on Angle?

 Angle can be used to issue virtually any type of stablecoins, provided that there is an oracle for it.
-The main goal is to create Forex stablecoins with sufficient liquidity, to this extent, we will focus in the beginning on creating only few different stablecoins.
+The intial goal is to create Forex stablecoins with sufficient liquidity.
+To this extent, we will focus on creating only a few different stablecoins at first.

-The plan is to begin with a EUR stablecoin, and to follow-up soon after with a USD stablecoin.
+The plan is to begin with the agEUR, and to follow-up soon after with agUSD.

-Governance will be able to vote for new stablecoins.

 ## When will new stablecoins be launched?

 Governance and Angle DAO will be able to vote for the launch of new stablecoins.
-Angle Core Team wants to create an Angle stable Dollar short after the launch of the stable Euro, and to wait to have enough liquidity and integrations on existing stablecoins before launching new ones.
+Angle Core Team wants to wait to have enough liquidity and integrations on existing stablecoins before launching new ones.

 Angle Core Team hopes that the DAO will share this stance, which will dictate the timeline with which new stablecoins are deployed.